Giving Hope to Mothers and Babies

 An announcement was made at the end of September stating that Mormons in Europe, supported by Church headquarters in the United States, will be stepping up their aid to refugees fleeing to Europe.

 The Church made a commitment of $5 million to immediately help displaced families.
-In addition, members worldwide have been asked by the Church’s First Presidency to provide assistance to refugees by making contributions and participating in local relief projects.Donate to Humanitarian Aid
+In addition, members worldwide have been asked by the Church’s First Presidency to provide assistance to refugees by making contributions and participating in local relief projects.Give to Humanitarian Aid